mosaicml/composer/docs/source/trainer/checkpointing.rst

                      callbacks=[store_uploader])

-This will train your model, saving the checkpoints locally, and also upload them to google storage buckets using the username from ``GCS_KEY`` and the secrets from ``GCS_SECRET`` in your environment variables.
+This will train your model, saving the checkpoints locally, and also upload them to Google Storage buckets using the username from ``GCS_KEY`` and the secrets from ``GCS_SECRET`` in your environment variables.